$0 Arizona IEP Meeting Prep Checklist

 Military Families in Arizona

 Arizona has significant military populations at Luke AFB (Glendale), Davis-Monthan AFB (Tucson), and Fort Huachuca (Sierra Vista).
 PCS transfers create IEP transfer challenges.
-Arizona receiving schools must provide services comparable to the IEP from the previous state within 10 school days of enrollment — there is no gap period.
-If the Arizona school is telling you it needs to reevaluate before providing services, that is incorrect for PCS transfers.
+Arizona receiving schools must provide services comparable to the IEP from the previous state while reviewing the records and developing a new IEP as soon as practicable, with an evaluation if needed.
+They should not withhold comparable services while doing so.
+If the Arizona school is telling you it must reevaluate before providing any comparable services, that is incorrect for PCS transfers.

 The Arizona IEP & 504 Blueprint includes template letters for prior written notice challenges, ADE state complaint formatting guidance, and a PCS transfer checklist for military families.